January 11, 2022

 For some diners, Valentine’s Day dinner will return to normal.
-For others, takeout and delivery are the new normal.
-Learn how restaurants can appeal to both groups.
+For others, takeout is the new normal.
+Learn how to appeal to both groups.

 Valentine’s Day is a major event on restaurant calendars.
 Last year, restaurants generated 148% more online revenue on Valentine’s Day (which fell on a Sunday) than the average Sunday in February, per internal data from BentoBox.

 This year, on-premises Valentine’s dining should return to most parts of the country, though the Omicron variant of COVID-19 threatens to decrease turnout.
 Even if local case rates are stable by February 14th, restaurants should expect another year of increased demand for takeout and delivery Valentine’s packages.
 A meaningful segment of diners still feels more comfortable eating at home — especially in the winter — and may for the considerable future.

 To appeal to the widest audience, restaurants should consider both on- and off-premises Valentine’s Day promotions in 2022.
 This article features tips and examples to help with the development of those promotions.
 We will update the article weekly with new examples as we draw closer to Valentine’s Day.